squidfunk/mkdocs-material/docs/reference/annotations.md

 </div>

-With this trick, annotations can also be added to blockquotes, data tables, lists, and many other elements that are not supported by the [Attribute Lists] extension.
+With this trick, annotations can also be added to blockquotes, lists, and many other elements that are not supported by the [Attribute Lists] extension.
 Furthermore, note that [code blocks follow different semantics].

+!!! warning "Known limitations"

+    Please note that annotations currently don't work in [data tables] as reported in #3453, as data tables are scrollable elements and positioning is very tricky to get right.
+This might be fixed in the future.

   [limitations]: https://python-markdown.github.io/extensions/attr_list/#limitations
   [code blocks follow different semantics]: code-blocks.md#adding-annotations
+  [data tables]: data-tables.md